achoung/notes-app/README.md

 -   Because Authorization token is saved in localStorage, a user can bookmark certain routes and is able to see them without having to log in every time within a day as long as their browser's localStorage is not cleared.
 -   Aurhtoization tokens do have a 24 hour expiration that is verified on page route via a back-end API so the user will have to log in after a day.

+TBD TODO:

+-   Add proper UI loading spinners or skeleton loading frames when the UI is fetching notes or validating a user's Authorization token

 # Persistence

 -   User accounts and notes data are persisted in a cloud deployed mongodb server